 Anxiety, depression and other behaviors often overlaps with addiction.

-Conditions of mental disorder such as anxiety, depression, and delusional behavior often overlap with addiction.
+People who are struggling with addiction often experience anxiety, depression, and delusions.
 This is called a co-occurring disorder and it recognizes that substance use is often driven by underlying mental disorders.The term dual diagnosis also indicates that someone is struggling with both mental illness and substance use.

 To increase the chances of achieving a full recovery, your care includes: